ITU's 160 anniversary

 ITU DFS Security Recommendations

-This session will present the security measures from the ITU DFS security recommendations to be adopted by DFS regulators and providers to secure the telecom infrastructure and payment system infrastructure.
-In particular, the following recommendations will be presented:
+This session presented the security measures from the ITU DFS security recommendations to be adopted by DFS regulators and providers to secure the telecom infrastructure and payment system infrastructure.
+In particular, the following recommendations were presented:

 Day 2, 06 June 2025 (CEST)